NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 Entering configuration mode terminal
 ```

-Now you create a service that sets up a VPN link between devices `ex1` and `ex2`, and is completed immediately since the test-passed leaf is set to true.
+Now you create a service that sets up a VPN link between devices `ex1` and `ex2`, and is completed immediately since the `test-passed` leaf is set to `true`.

 ```
 admin@ncs(config)# link t2 unit 17 vlan-id 1